US orders some diplomatic staff to leave Middle East as Iran conflict escalates

 In Israel, the U.S. Embassy said it was not in a position to evacuate or directly assist Americans seeking to leave the country and advised citizens to make their own security plans.

-The measures come as the conflict involving the United States, Israel and Iran widens across the region, prompting heightened security precautions at U.S. diplomatic facilities and restrictions on non-essential travel to military installations.
+The measures come as the conflict involving the U.S., Israel and Iran widens across the region, prompting heightened security precautions at U.S. diplomatic facilities and restrictions on non-essential travel to military installations.
 REUTERS